Cushing House: Architecture and features

 Cushing House was built on the north side of campus and sits apart from most of the school's other dorms, with the exception of Noyes House to its west.
-Cushing stands four stories tall and is configured in a U shape with two wings of student rooms connected by center common areas on the ground floor and more halls of student housing on the upper "trans" (inter-wing) levels.
+Cushing stands four stories tall and is configured in a U shape with two wings of student rooms connected by center common areas on the ground floor and more halls of student housing on the upper transverse (inter-wing) levels.
 Between the wings is a courtyard covered by a lawn and trees.
 Two articles published in Vassar's weekly Miscellany News in 1975 identified some of the species present at the time: Cryptomeria japonica, Ilex opaca (American holly), several crab apple trees, and a Fagus sylvatica (European beech).
 The exterior of the house is built in an Old English manor house style designed to mimic the nearby Pratt House which was designed by architects York and Sawyer and completed in 1916.
 The roof of the hall is made of slate, with walls of patterned brickwork covered with half-timbered decorations as well as leaded windows and towers.
 A smaller wing, sometimes referred to as the SQs ("servants' quarters") or "maid's wing", abuts the center common area and includes a pantry and kitchen on its ground floor and smaller dorm rooms that originally housed servants on the floors above.